 Want more hiking?
 We combined this with Tinker Cliffs and Dragon’s Tooth trails for an insanely awesome backpacking trip known as the Triple Crown of Virginia.

 The spur trail to Mt.
-Rogers (the tallest point in Virginia) was a bit anticlimactic, but I love the Appalachian Trail as it passes through the park and several regional paths.
+Rogers (the tallest point in Virginia) was a bit anticlimactic, but I love the Appalachian Trail in Virginia as it passes through the park and several regional paths.
 Even if you’re just hiking a mile or two, you’ll likely meet some wild ponies, but serious hikers will find opportunities for long hikes as well.

 Plan Your Virginia Vacation